 Students Offer Conversation and Literacy Groups to Stroke Survivors

-Amy Brossart-Robinson, clinical assistant professor in Communication Sciences & Disorders at the University of North Dakota (UND), supervises graduate students working towards their Master's degrees in Speech-Language Pathology.
+Amy Brossart-Robinson (no longer available online), clinical assistant professor in Communication Sciences & Disorders at the University of North Dakota (UND), supervises graduate students working towards their Master's degrees in Speech-Language Pathology.
 They offer conversation and literacy groups to stroke survivors.

 Performance and Recovery in Stroke (P.A.R.I.S.)
 Conversation Group

 The P.A.R.I.S.
-Conversation Group started in 2012 and around 12 participants meet weekly for 2 hours on UND's campus.
+Conversation Group (no longer available online) started in 2012 and around 12 participants meet weekly for 2 hours on UND's campus.
 The meetings offer participants a place to share thoughts, ideas, and engage in conversations on a variety of topics.